memo33/sc4pac/docs/metadata.md

 - Create a new file, such as `src/yaml/dumbledore/hogwarts-castle.yaml`.
   Add your metadata to the file and create a Pull Request.
   See [Creating new files](https://docs.github.com/en/repositories/working-with-files/managing-files/creating-new-files) for details.
+  Also pay attention to the results of the GitHub Action workflow which will validate your YAML file.
+  (For first-time contributors, this needs to be triggered manually by the repository owners though.)

 Note that submitting your package to the main repository comes with a responsibility for keeping the package up-to-date.
 Everyone who installed your package will benefit from it.